 The church was built of bricks with the use of erratic stones in the pedestal, as an orientated, three-aisle and hall building with a separate, older chancel of a rectangular shape.
-The outer façades of the presbytery were essentially smooth, articulated only with massive two-step buttresses, between which deep and very low descending windows with frames moulded with four fittings were pierced.
+The outer façades of the chancel were essentially smooth, articulated only with massive two-step buttresses, between which deep and very low descending windows with frames moulded with four fittings were pierced.
 Thanks to this, the massive wall manifested in the windows gained a counterweight in delicate details.
 The walls of the nave were made differently, more subtly and abundantly, although using the same fittings.
 At this point, slender windows almost do not cut into the wall, and a single and small step of the window frames of the nave shows that its walls are relatively thin (not counting the windows of the eastern and western facade of the nave).